Where do I find the money to pay OA publishing costs?

 - Research papers must include a statement on how the underlying research materials can be accessed

-- Funding information must be included within the acknowledgement section of a paper (guidance on how to acknowledge funding information is provided by the Research Information Network)
+- Funding information must be included within the acknowledgement section of a paper

 For details of journals' Open Access options please see SHERPA/RoMEO.
 To check if a journal in which you wish to publish complies with your funder's requirements for open access please see the SHERPA/FACT tool .
 Directory of Open Access Journals is an online directory that indexes and provides access to high quality, open access, peer-reviewed journals.